LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>7</sup> Some [trust] in chariots, and some in horses: but we will remember the name of the LORD our God.
 <sup>8</sup> They are brought down and fallen: but we are risen, and stand upright.
 <sup>9</sup> Save, LORD: let the king hear us when we call.

 ## Chapter 21

-<sup>1</sup> «To the chief Musician, A Psalm of David.» The king shall joy in thy strength, O LORD; and in thy salvation how greatly shall he rejoice!
+> _To the chief Musician, A Psalm of David._

+<sup>1</sup> The king shall joy in thy strength, O LORD; and in thy salvation how greatly shall he rejoice!
 <sup>2</sup> Thou hast given him his heart’s desire, and hast not withholden the request of his lips.
 Selah.
 <sup>3</sup> For thou preventest him with the blessings of goodness: thou settest a crown of pure gold on his head.
 <sup>4</sup> He asked life of thee, [and] thou gavest [it] him, [even] length of days for ever and ever.